Sash Window Size Guide (Everything you need to know)

 Evaluating these factors is essential when selecting the rightsash windowsize for your home.
 By understanding the architectural and regulatory influences, you can make informed decisions that enhance both the functionality and aesthetic appeal of your windows.

-Choosing the Right Sash Window Size for Your Home
+How Do You Choose the Right Sash Window Size for Your Home?

 Choosing the correct sash window size requires considering each room's function.
 Larger windows are often ideal for living areas to maximise natural light, while smaller windows suit bathrooms for privacy.